MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M06_L06_Integrate_Azure_Key_Vault_With_Azure_Pipelines.md

 In this task, you will create an Azure Key vault by using the Azure portal.

-For this lab scenario, we will have a Azure Container Instance (ACI) that pull and runs a container image stored in Azure Container Registry (ACR).
+For this lab scenario, we will have an Azure Container Instance (ACI) that pull and runs a container image stored in Azure Container Registry (ACR).
 We intend to store the password for the ACR as a secret in the Azure Key vault.

 1. In the Azure portal, in the **Search resources, services, and docs** text box, type **Key vault** and press the **Enter** key.